Accla/graphulo/README.md

 ### Iterators

+##### Important Points
+Be careful about Iterator names and priorities.
+Each iterator must have a unique name and unique priority for each scope (scan, minor compaction, and major compaction).
+Iterator priority determines the order in which iterators are run.
+Mkae sure iterators run in the correct order intended.

+By default, combiners placed on result tables run at priority 6, whereas the main OneTable and TwoTable operations run at priority 7.
+These can be user-configured.

+Using the same name for two iterators on the same table in the same scope may result in exceptions at best and logical errors at worst.
+Be especially careful with the name of a DynamicIterator.

 ##### RemoteSourceIterator
 * `rowRanges` Row ranges to fetch from remote Accumulo table, Matlab syntax. (default ":," all)
 * `colFilter` String representation of column qualifiers, e.g. "a,b,c,".